-(1) For the years ended March 31, 2021, 2020, and 2019, the outstanding Convertible Notes were excluded from the diluted earnings per share calculation as they were anti-dilutive.
+(1) For the years ended March 31, 2022, 2021, and 2020, the outstanding Convertible Notes were excluded from the diluted earnings per share calculation as they were anti-dilutive.

-Net loss from continuing operations in fiscal 2021 of \$3.1 million primarily reflected general and administrative expenses of \$2.9 million and a provision of legal claim of \$2.2 million pertaining to the Compensation Claim case in Bangladesh, partially offset by a refund of \$1.8 million for income taxes previously withheld from interest earned on previous tax refunds received by the subsidiary in India.
+Net loss from continuing operations in fiscal 2022 of \$5.8 million primarily reflected a \$3 million loss recognized on revaluation of long-term debt and \$2.8 million of general and administrative expenses.
+Net loss from continuing operations in fiscal 2021 of \$3.1 million primarily reflected general and administrative expenses of \$2.9 million and a provision of legal claim of \$2.2 million, partially offset by a refund of \$1.8 million for income taxes previously withheld from interest earned on previous tax refunds received by the subsidiary in India.
 Net loss from continuing operations of \$27.6 million in fiscal 2020 primarily reflected a loss on revaluation of long-term debt of \$26 million and general and administrative expenses of \$1.8 million.
-Net income from continuing operations of \$206 million in fiscal 2019 primarily reflected a gain on revaluation of long-term debt of \$211 million, partially offset by an impairment loss associated with Block 9 in Bangladesh of \$1 million.

-Net loss from discontinued operations in fiscal 2021 primarily reflected \$1.8 million of commercial claim expense, which was virtually unchanged from fiscal 2020.
+Net income from discontinued operations in fiscal 2022 of \$4.0 million primarily reflected other income of \$5.3 million as a result of a GST refund received in India in May 2021 and net foreign exchange gains of \$0.4 million, partially offset by \$1.8 million of commercial claim expense that was virtually unchanged from fiscal 2021 and fiscal 2020.
 Net income from discontinued operations of \$22.8 million in fiscal 2020 also reflected reversal of impairment of \$28.4 million, partially offset by current income tax expense of \$2.4 million, commercial claim expense of \$1.8 million, and unfulfilled exploration commitment expense of \$1.4 million.
-Net loss from discontinued operations of \$275 million in fiscal 2019 primarily reflected net impairment loss of \$219 million, depletion and depreciation expenses of \$39 million for the D6 Block in India and current income tax expense of \$16 million.

-Total assets decreased since fiscal 2019 primarily due to a reduction in cash balances.
+Total assets decreased from fiscal 2020 to fiscal 2021 primarily due to a reduction in cash balances.

-Total current liabilities increased since fiscal 2019 primarily due to the recognition of the liability for commercial claim expense.
+Total current liabilities increased since fiscal 2020 primarily due to the recognition of a provision for legal claim in fiscal 2021 and additional provision for commercial claim expenses.